KARNATISAITHARUN/documentation/policies/about-policy.md

 In this directive, the Policy also allows data transformations and checks to be identified in order to report flows of data, for data that does not undergo validation.

 Refer to the ShiftLeft [Policy Language](policy-language.md) for additional information and examples.

-### Working with Policies with ShiftLeft Inspect

-Using the ShiftLeft Command Line Interface (CLI), you can

-* View a Policy.
-* List the default Policy assignment.
-* Assign another Policy as the default.
-* Delete the default Policy assignment.

-Refer to the [CLI Reference](../using-inspect-protect/using-cli/cli-reference.md) for information.